 To gain admissions to the dining room, students need to show their current student ID.
 Diners are responsible for clearing tables and disposing of all debris and trash.
 Students who remove food or articles, i.e. dishes, owned by Food Services from the dining room will be charged a minimum of $25 of restorative service plus the replacement cost.
 Students who do not bus their table may receive a $5 fine, and students who throw food will receive a minimum of $25 of restorative service charge.

-Students wishing to appeal a meal plan will need to complete the online form with attachments (if needed) to the Food Services Committee (firstname.lastname@example.org).
-Appeals typically fall into two areas of concern: medical, or financial.
-Below are the guidelines to follow based on the concern warranting the appeal.
+Students wishing to appeal a meal plan must complete the appropriate online form at the bottom of the page.
+The deadline to submit a meal plan appeal is the two weeks after the first day of class.
+For the fall, the deadline is 4:30pm on September 4th, 2013.
+For the spring, the deadline is 4:30pm on January 15th, 2014.
+Appeals typically fall into two areas of concern: medical or financial hardship.
+Below are additional guidelines to follow based on the concern warranting the appeal.

-• Medical: Appeals based on medical reasons must provide a medical diagnosis to the Office of Heath Services with dietary recommendations/restrictions/guidelines from a healthcare provider.
-After this information is received, the appellant will need to contact and schedule a meeting with the Operations Manager of Sodexo Food Services.
-Special dietary needs will be reviewed and a recommendation sent back to Heath Services.
-A follow up meeting must then be scheduled with Heath Services to discuss the findings.
+• Medical: Appeals based on medical reasons must provide a medical diagnosis to the Office of Health Services with dietary recommendations, restrictions, guidelines from a healthcare provider.
+After this information is received, the appellant will need to schedule a meeting with the Operations Manager of Sodexo Food Services.
+Special dietary needs will be reviewed and a recommendation sent back to Health Services.
+A follow up meeting must then be scheduled with Health Services to discuss the findings.
 Upon completion, Health Services will then submit a recommendation to the Food Services Committee.

-• Financial: Appeals based on financial reasons need to outline a detailed explanation of the financial situation to the Food Services Committee advisor.
+• Financial Hardship: Only students with 90 or more credit hours may submit a financial appeal.
+Appeals based on financial reasons need to outline a detailed explanation of the financial situation to the Food Services Committee advisor.
 The appeal must be of an outstanding nature to warrant approval.
-Given the confidentiality of this appeal and the possible need to gather financial records from the university, a modified committee (comprising the chair, the Assistant Director of Residence Life and the Vice President of Finance or his/her designate) will discuss the financial hardship and make a recommendation.
+Given the confidentiality of this appeal and the possible need to gather financial records from the university, a modified committee (comprising the chair, the Assistant Director of Residence Life and the Vice President of Finance or his/her designee) will discuss the financial hardship and make a recommendation.

 Resident students with a health concern or disability needing special consideration should contact the Health Services or Services for Students with Disabilities offices.
 Student health insurance information is available at the Health Services or Residence Life offices.